SanthoshKumar-Ravi/spring-boot-library/README.md

 integer-lib – Utilities for integer operations

-open-api-lib – Centralized OpenAPI specifications for integration with services
+open-api-spec – Centralized OpenAPI specifications for integration with services

 To streamline versioning and publishing, this repository includes a GitHub Actions workflow to automate publishing packages to GitHub Packages.